Bubur Som Som

-A delicate sweet porridge with a soft texture that is easily cut through.
-It uses three main ingredients: rice flour, coconut milk and water.
+Bubur Som Som is a type of chilled dessert and has a delicate and soft texture that is easy to cut through.
+It uses three main ingredients which are rice flour, coconut milk and sugar.

 This recipe required minimal ingredients however great patience to make it as you continuously need to stir for 30 to 40 minutes.